headexpanded/headexpanded/README.md

 ## Hello World

-- Back in '98 I bought two Dell 486's from the Salvation Army 2nd-hand shop
+- Back in '98 I bought two Dell 486's from the Salvation Army.

-- Spent the next *x* hours/days/months installing and configuring Debian on them and getting them to talk to each other.
+- Installed Debian on them over a modem (Woody).

+- Started learning Python so I could work with the devs at my fund management job.

+- Also HTML, CSS, JS, SQL for same reason.

-- Little by little my career moved away from coding and towards management of business platforms: people, processes, P&L, that sort of thing.
+- Over time my career moved towards management: people, processes, P&L, that sort of thing.

 ## BUT NOW I'M BACK